 Lanes of traffic and dividing lines allow cars to travel past each other safely at anywhere from 25 mph to 70 mph.
 Unfortunately, not all drivers stay in their lanes.
 They may be sleepy, distracted, poorly trained, or under the influence.
-If you were injured in a failure to maintain lane accident, The Law Office of Black & DePaoli, PC may be able to provide knowledgeable legal representation.
+If you were injured in a failure to maintain a lane accident, The Law Office of Black & DePaoli, PC may be able to provide knowledgeable legal representation.
 California car accident attorney Travis G. Black was formerly an insurance adjuster and police officer.
 He understands strong strategies for presenting claims and how important it is for people who have been injured to recover damages.

 Claims Based on Failure to Maintain Lane Accidents

 California Vehicle Code § 21658 provides that if a road has been divided into at least two clearly marked lanes for travel in the same direction, certain rules apply.
 First, a car is supposed to be driven as much as makes sense wholly within one lane, and a driver should not try to change lanes unless they can do so safely.
 The government can place signs directing traffic to use a designated lane or provide specific lanes to traffic traveling in the same direction, and drivers are supposed to obey any directions from a traffic device.
 A violation of this law is a common reason why cars are stopped.